Open Properties 2025

 Opening Times:

 Access Notes: Lower floor and gardens are accessible to those with limited mobility.
-The exhibition will be entirely on the lower floors.

 Visit the historic house and beautiful riverside garden, owned by a charity which maintains the house as a place for personal quiet and reflection.